Ways-of-online-communication

 Languages in the world

 Today, the total number of languages in the world remains in flux due to the endangered status of a few languages.
 Some languages with less than a thousand speakers can be lost for good at any moment.
-Another factor that plays an important role in determining the total number of the world’s language is that we are discovering new languages every day.
-Some communities who live in remote areas of the world have unique languages that only have a few speakers.
+Another factor that plays an important role in determining the total number of the world’s languages is that we are discovering new languages every day.
+Some communities in remote areas of the world have unique languages that only have a few speakers.
 A lot of such languages still haven’t been discovered.
 But as of now, the world has 7,111 languages.
 A third of these languages have less than a thousand speakers and are considered endangered.

 People-with-different-languages